zhenglibao/FlexLib/README.md

 ## FlexLib
 ![中文版](https://github.com/zhenglibao/FlexLib/blob/master/README.zh.md)

 FlexLib is an obj-c layout framework for iOS.
-It's based on [yoga](https://facebook.github.io/yoga/) layout engine which implement  mostly compatible [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) model.
+It's based on [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) model which is standard for web layout.
+So the layout capability is powerful and easy to use.

-With FlexLib, you can write iOS ui as fast as web or android, simple & fast & powerful.
+With FlexLib, you can write iOS ui much faster than before, and there are better adaptability.

 ## Feature